inductivekickback/at/README.md

 ### Limitations
 The module's functionality is currently limited to reading manufacturer ID, IMEI, setting the modem's functional mode, and credential management.

+It may be necessary to recompile the 'at_client' for custom PCBs.
+This hex file can be copied to the 'hex' directory to replace the default one.
 ### About
 Most AT commands are represented by a single Python dictionary with 'cmd', 'type', and 'params' keys.
 The 'cmd' value is arbitrary but always starts with '+' or '%' with the nRF91.
 The 'type' value can be 'SET', 'READ', or 'TEST'.
 The 'params' value is a list of Python values of type None, int, str, or (single-nested) lists.